 Thereafter the plans pay 70 percent of the Usual and Customary Rate (UCR); you are responsible for the remaining 30 percent of the UCR plus any billed amount exceeding the UCR.
 You must complete and submit to UHC a Reimbursement Claim Form (PDF) to receive reimbursement for out-of-network services (the request for reimbursement must be received by UHC within 12 months of the date of service).
 Call UHC at 888.322.2646 before seeking services from out-of-network providers, as pre-certification may be required.

-The Summaries of Benefits and Coverage (SBC) linked below provide additional information on these plans.
+The Summary Plan Descriptions (SPD) and Summaries of Benefits and Coverage (SBC) below provide additional information about the plans.

 Choice EPO Plan

-The Choice EPO Summary of Benefits and Coverage (PDF) provides additional information on the plan.
+The Choice EPO Summary Plan Description (SPD) and Choice EPO Summary of Benefits and Coverage (SBC) provide additional information about the plan.

 High Deductible Health Plan with Health Savings Account